DJ LeMahieu Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.08 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (6.02).

-- Athletics pitchers combine to give up the most home runs in baseball (118 total, 1.5 per game).
+- Athletics pitchers combine to allow the most home runs in baseball (119 total, 1.5 per game).

-- Blackburn (0-0 with a 4.21 ERA and 30 strikeouts in 25 2/3 innings pitched) gets the start for the Athletics, his sixth of the season.
+- Sears makes the start for the Athletics, his 16th of the season.
+He is 1-5 with a 4.10 ERA and 80 strikeouts in 83 1/3 innings pitched.

-- The righty's last appearance was on Wednesday against the Cleveland Guardians, when he tossed five innings, surrendering four earned runs while allowing nine hits.
+- In his last outing on Thursday against the Cleveland Guardians, the left-hander threw seven innings, allowing two earned runs while surrendering four hits.

-- The 29-year-old has amassed an ERA of 4.21, with 10.5 strikeouts per nine innings, in five games this season.
-Opponents have a .292 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.